rsdoiel/antenna/planet.md

 date: 2025-07-15, from: RTÉ News

-The Oireachtas Foreign Affairs Committee has heard stinging criticism of the Occupied Territories Bill from former minister for justice Alan Shatter, who likened it to legislation passed in Germany in the 1930s.
+The Oireachtas Committee on Foreign Affairs has heard stinging criticism of the Occupied Territories Bill from former minister for justice Alan Shatter, who likened it to legislation passed in Germany in the 1930s.

 <br>